phocks/d3-barcode-chart/README.md

-I am attempting to make a barcode chart with D3.
+A barcode chart with D3.
 Here it is.